RenderKit/oidn/doc/api.md

                                         values); if set to NaN, the scale is computed automatically for HDR images or
                                         set to 1 otherwise (*default*)

+bool               cleanAux       false whether the auxiliary images (albedo,
+                                        normal) are noise-free; may improve
+                                        quality

 Data               weights              trained model weights blob; *optional*